 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.

-References (2) — You will need to initiate the process through the online application by entering the name and email address of two references.
+References (2) — You will need to initiate the process through the online application by entering the names, email addresses, and mailing addresses of two references.
 Upon submission of your application, an email will be sent to each reference requesting that she or he complete a brief online recommendation regarding your professional and/or academic strengths and accomplishments, and your potential for success in an online program.
 The admissions committee prefers that all recommendations be written within the last six months and reference the applicant's current career goals.
 Please inform each reference that she or he must submit the form in order for your application to be complete.

 Statement of Purpose — You should submit a personal statement not to exceed two single-spaced pages, which should describe your specific career goals and objectives, prior experience relevant to the decision to pursue an advanced degree, and other information that may be useful to the admissions committee.
 Upload to the online application.

 Vita or Résumé — A listing of your professional experience.
 Upload to the online application.